ludocode/pottery/include/pottery/lifecycle/README.md

 The first four of these are allowed to fail; they return an error code result.
 The last four cannot fail and return void.
 If an `init*()` function fails, the destination value is not initialized and must not be destroyed.

-In addition, the template instantiates functions to operate in bulk:

-- `destroy_bulk()` -- destroys a C array of values
-- `move_bulk()` -- moves a C array of values to a potentially overlapping address
-- `move_bulk_restrict()` -- moves a C array of values to a non-overlapping address
-- `move_bulk_up()` -- moves a C array of values to a potentially overlapping higher address
-- `move_bulk_down()` -- moves a C array of values to a potentially overlapping lower address
+In addition, the template instantiates various functions to operate in bulk (with a `_bulk` suffix), various functions to operate on restrict values (with a `_restrict` suffix), and combinations of these.
+For example call `move_bulk_restrict()` to move a C array of values to another storage location when the locations do not overlap.

 ### Reference Type